dzackgarza/Notes/Graduate/GRE/Topics/Linear Algebra.md

 - $A$ is singular
 - $A^T$ is not invertible
 - $\det A = 0$
-- The linear system $A \vector x = \vector b$ has either no solution or infinitely many solutions.
+- The linear system $A \vectortor x = \vectortor b$ has either no solution or infinitely many solutions.
-- The homogeneous system $A \vector x = \vector 0$ has nontrivial solutions
+- The homogeneous system $A \vectortor x = \vectortor 0$ has nontrivial solutions
 - $\rank A < n$
 - $\dim \mathrm{nullspace}~ A > 0$
 - At least one row of $A$ is a linear combination of the others